inetsys/utilitario/README.markdown

 ## Performance

 * typeof is called many times, but it should be fast enough.
-* has many internal calls to avoid code duplication, in the future those call could be inlined.
+* has many internal calls to avoid code duplication, in the future those call could be inlined see [funlinify](https://github.com/llafuente/funlinify)
 * is.json use JSON.parse, use it with caution, maybe it's better to parse directly.

 ## Install